 David is the Head of the London Office of Osborne Clarke and is a Partner in the International Employment Law Team.

 David has over twenty five years’ experience advising businesses on all aspects of employment law.
 He frequently works with international organisations, helping them navigate the legal and cultural differences in European employment law.
-David has particular expertise in representing financial institutions and clients in the digital business sector, particularly when facing reputational risk claims involving discrimination, bonuses and whistleblowing.
+David has particular expertise in representing financial institutions and clients in the Tech, Media and Comms sector, particularly when facing reputational risk claims involving discrimination, bonuses and whistleblowing.

 David is named as a leading employment lawyer in the Chambers Guide to the Legal Profession and the Legal 500.